TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

    Permission denied (publickey).
    fatal: The remote end hung up unexpectedly

-If this error happens, double check if you are
+If this error happens, double check if you are:

 * Using the correct SSH user name (which is your :ref:`user name on typo3.org <TYPO3Account>`)
 * If your username contains special characters (like @ or !), you must escape them using